+SFRS(I) 1-1.112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) SFRS(I) 1-1.51(b)(c)

+SFRS(I) 1-1.117 SFRS(I) 1-1.122

+(e) Revenue recognition^{1,4} (cont'd)

-MS Singapore Limited and its Subsidiaries SERS(1) 1-1 112 Notes to the Financial Statements SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) SFRS(I) 1-1.51(b)(c) For the financial year ended 31 December 2018 SFRS(I) 1-1.117 Significant Accounting Policies (cont'd) 3 SFRS(I) 1-1.122 (e) Revenue recognition^{1,4} (cont'd) Sale of maintenance services (iv) The Group offers an after-sales service for the electronic equipment which is included in the transaction price for the sale of electronic equipment.
+Significant Accounting Policies (cont'd)

+(iv) Sale of maintenance services

+The Group offers an after-sales service for the electronic equipment which is included in the transaction price for the sale of electronic equipment.
 This service relates to maintenance work that may be required to be carried out on the equipment for a two-year period after sale.
 This period can then be extended if the customer requires additional years of maintenance services.
-The renewal of services after the twoyear period will be for the price at which these are sold by the entity to all of its customers as at the date of renewal regardless of the existence of a renewal option.
+The renewal of services after the two-year period will be for the price at which these are sold by the entity to all of its customers as at the date of renewal.
 Consequently, the option to extend the renewal period does not provide customers with any advantage when they enter into the initial contract and therefore no revenue has been deferred relating to this renewal option.

-SFRS(I) 15.B29 The Group considers the maintenance service to be a distinct service as it is both regularly supplied by SERS(I) 15 74 the Group to other customers on a stand-alone basis and is available for customers from other providers SFRS(I) 15.81 in the market.
-A portion of the transaction price is therefore allocated to the maintenance services based SFRS(I) 15.126(c) SFRS(I) 15.123(a) on the stand-alone selling price of those services.
-Discounts are not considered as they are only given in SFRS(I) 15.35(b) rare circumstances and are never material.
-Revenue from the maintenance services is recognised over SFRS(I) 15.124 time.
-The transaction price allocated to these services is recognised as a contract liability at the time of SERS(I) 15 106 SFRS(I) 15,117 the initial sales transaction and is released on a straight line basis over the period of service (i.e. two years when the services are purchased together with the underlying equipment).
-Guidance Notes SERS(I) 15.119 SFRS(I) 15.119 sets out the disclosures required about an entity's performance obligations in contracts 1) with customers, including a description of all of the following: when the entity typically satisfies its performance obligations (e.g. upon shipment, upon delivery, (a) as services are rendered or upon completion of service), including when performance obligations are satisfied in a bill-and-hold arrangement;
+The Group considers the maintenance service to be a distinct service as it is both regularly supplied by the Group to other customers on a stand-alone basis and is available for customers from other providers in the market.
+A portion of the transaction price is therefore allocated to the maintenance services based on the stand-alone selling price of those services.
+Discounts are not considered as they are only given in rare circumstances and are never material.
+Revenue from the maintenance services is recognised over time.
+The transaction price allocated to these services is recognised as a contract liability at the time of the initial sales transaction and is released on a straight line basis over the period of service (i.e. two years when the services are purchased together with the underlying equipment).

+1) SFRS(I) 15.119 sets out the disclosures required about an entity's performance obligations in contracts with customers, including a description of all of the following:

-- (b) the significant payment terms (for example, when payment is typically due, whether the contract has a significant financing component, whether the consideration amount is variable and whether the estimate of variable consideration is typically constrained); - (c) the nature of the goods or services that the entity has promised to transfer, highlighting any performance obligations to arrange for another party to transfer goods or services (i.e. if the entity is acting as an agent); - (d) obligations for returns, refunds and other similar obligations; and - (e) types of warranties and related obligations.
+- (a) when the entity typically satisfies its performance obligations (e.g. upon shipment, upon delivery, as services are rendered or upon completion of service), including when performance obligations are satisfied in a bill-and-hold arrangement; - (b) the significant payment terms (for example, when payment is typically due, whether the contract has a significant financing component, whether the consideration amount is variable and whether the estimate of variable consideration is typically constrained); - (c) the nature of the goods or services that the entity has promised to transfer, highlighting any performance obligations to arrange for another party to transfer goods or services (i.e. if the entity is acting as an agent); - (d) obligations for returns, refunds and other similar obligations; and - (e) types of warranties and related obligations. - 2) An entity may bill a customer for a product but still retaining physical possession of the product until it is transferred to the customer at a point in time in the future ("Bill-and-hold arrangement").

-SFRS(I) 15.38 SFRS(I) 15.B79-B80

-An entity may bill a customer for a product but still retaining physical possession of the product until it is transferred to the customer at a point in time in the future ("Bill-and-hold arrangement").
 SFRS(I) 15 requires entity to determine when it has satisfied its performance obligation to transfer a product by evaluating when a customer obtains control of the product.